gilbva/shrike/README.md

 }
 ```

-The purpose of **ShrikeIoC** is to provide this kind of behavior of loose coupling.
+The purpose of **Shrike** is to provide this kind of behavior of loose coupling.
 So you can write components depending on the specifications and not the implementation.

 ## Generic Services
-The services can be generic types and **ShrikeIoC** will take notice of this, so you can have something like the following:
+The services can be generic types and **Shrike** will take notice of this, so you can have something like the following:
 ```java
 public interface MyService<T>
 {